K. T. Oslin: 1966–1986: Broadway, commercials and beginnings in Nashville

 Oslin eventually made a demonstration tape of her compositions and brought them to the attention of the performance rights group SESAC.
 From there, it was brought to the attention of their Nashville executive, Dianne Petty.
 Petty encouraged Oslin's musical talent and helped bring her music to the attention of Nashville record executives.
 At the same time, Oslin also found work singing with Guy Clark on his 1978 self-titled album.
 Through Petty's assistance, Oslin acquired a "singles-only" recording contract with Elektra Records.
 Only two singles were issued on the label, "Younger Men" and "Clean Your Own Tables", the latter of which became a minor hit on the country chart.
 "My first record, 'Clean Your Own Tables,' managed to get on the charts for about 15 minutes," she recalled in 1987.
 Elektra ultimately dropped her from their label in 1982.
 She returned to New York where she went into a depressive period and gained 40 pounds.
 She continued commercial work, but found it unsatisfying.
 Yet Petty continued advocating for Oslin and her original compositions were recorded by Judy Rodman, Dottie West, Gail Davies and The Judds.

 In 1986, Oslin decided to make a final effort to regain a recording contract.
-She borrowed seven thousand dollars from her aunt, lost 40 pounds, rented a Nashville nightclub and invited record executives to a one-time music showcase.
+She borrowed $7,000 from her aunt, lost 40 pounds, rented a Nashville nightclub and invited record executives to a one-time music showcase.
 "The next morning, I sat waiting for the phone to ring.
 It did not," she recounted.
 Yet, through her connections, Oslin contacted Nashville producer Harold Shedd, who had recently been successful recording Alabama.
 Shedd convinced Oslin to record three of her original tunes and he eventually became her full-time production collaborator.
 She also met RCA Records executive Joe Galante in 1986.
 Galante believed Oslin had potential and signed her to RCA in 1986 when Oslin was 45 years old.